robitalec/workshops/some-reproducibility/README.md

 * [`drake`](https://github.com/ropensci/drake/)

-### Example project
+### Example projects

-Starting with a completed example, we'll look at how `renv` help us track packages (and versions) used for a project and how `drake` helps us explictly define and track our workflow.
+Starting with two completed examples, we'll look at how `renv` help us track packages (and versions) used for a project and how `drake` helps us explictly define and track our workflow.
+A bit trickier to setup Binder with `renv`, so the

+Two example projects:

+1. Script based workflow
+2. Function based workflow

 ### Exercise

-1. Open the [Binder]() link here: TODO.
+1. Open the Binder link [here](https://mybinder.org/v2/gl/robit.a%2Fsome-reproducibility-example/master?urlpath=rstudio)
-1. Make a new RStudio project.
-1. Setup renv.
-1. Setup drake.
-1. Write three functions to process TODO input process1 process2 output TODO
-1. Make a figure.
-Wrap it as a function.
-1. Make a plan.
+1. Open one of the example RStudio projects.
+1. Run `drake::r_vis_drake_graph()` to see the targets and outputs.
+1. Run `drake::r_make()` to make them.
+1. Explore the outputs, figures, etc.
-1. Vis, edit, vis.
+1. Make some changes, vis, edit, vis.
 93 till infinity.
-1. Zip up your results: `zip::zip('a.zip', 'a')`
+1. Compare: scripts vs functions
+1. Optionally, zip up your results to take them home with you (`zip::zip('mine.zip', 'mine')`)